THE COTTAGES AT MILL CREEK.

-The Cottages at Mill Creek is Grade C−, ranked in the bottom 40% of Washington memory care with 12 DSHS citations on record; last inspected Dec 2025.
+THE COTTAGES AT MILL CREEK is Ranked in the bottom 3% on citation severity among Washington peers with 17 DSHS citations on record; last inspected Dec 2025.

 A medium home, reviewed on public record.

-The Cottages at Mill Creek has 12 citations on record.
+THE COTTAGES AT MILL CREEK has 17 citations on record.
 Know the moment anything changes.

 New findings, complaint investigations, or status changes — emailed to you free.